tonethar/IGME-330-Fall-2021/weekly/week-09B-notes.md

 - Add the Firebase/Firebase Realtime Database setup code
 - Display the favorite dogs in `#favoritesList`
-- But note that we can't increment `likes` this way
+- But note that we can't increment `likes` on existing dog names this way

 <hr>